cdepage/zerodep/packages/is/is/README.md

 ```

 This package may be found on both [jsDelivr](https://cdn.jsdelivr.net/npm/@zerodep/is.equal/umd.js) and [unpkg](https://unpkg.com/@zerodep/is.equal/umd.js) in UMD, ESM and CJS formats.

-Of course, you may use `yarn`, `pnpm`, or the package manager of your choice.
-Only `npm` examples are shown for brevity.

 ## Included Packages